Pastromhaug/Expert-Advisor/README.md

 The EA decides the direction of an indicator by  looking at the last time that the indicator showed a positive or negative direction.
 If indicator is currently  completely flat, the EA will look back at previous data until it finds a directoin.
 The two possible directions are up or down.
 If all indicators are UP, then close all short positions and open a long position.
 If all indicators are DOWN, then close all long positions and open a short position.The EA will only ever have one open order, and will close it before opening the next order.

+The only settings here under each indicator that aren't standard settings for that indicator ar those called *% above direction doesn't change* and *% below direction doesn't change*.
+These can be found under *Stochastic Oscillator* and *Stoch RSI Basic*.
+All these mean are that the EA won't register a direction change in these indicators if the indicator is below the *% below direction doesn't change* value, or above the *% above direction doesn't change*.
+If you do not wish to use this functionality, set *% above direction doesn't change* to 100.0 and *% below direction doesn't change* to 0.0.

 The rest of the inputs can be found by scrolling down:
 ![Bottom half of settings page](https://github.com/Pastromhaug/Expert-Advisor/blob/master/Untitled%20picture.png)

+Here is a description of the rest of the variables:

+**Entering method:** The value can be either *Directly* or *Wait for pullback*.
+If *Directly* is chosen, the EA wiil open orders immediately at the close of the last bar after the indicators change direction.
+In this case, you can ignore the four indented variables below.
+In this case, the four indented variables below can be ignored.
+If *Wait for pullback* is chosen, the EA will not open order, even if the buy signal changes, until a suitable pullback is detected.
+The pullback requirements are determined by the four indented settings below.
+This option is still under development and should NOT be used.

+**Take profit type** This value cam be either *Constant* or *% ADR* or *None*.
+If you do not wish to use a take profit, select None, and ignore the three indented parameters below it.
+IF you wish to use a set number of pips above or below the price of the opened order as the take profit, select *Constant*.
+You must then set the indented **Constant** variable below to your desired number of pips. **% ADR** and **ADR: number of days** can be ignored in this case.
+If you wish to set your take profit to a number of pips equal to a desired % of ADR, select *% ADR*.
+The indented **% ADR** variable must then be set to the % of the ADR that you would like to use, and the **ADR: number of days** variable must be set to the number of days you wish the % ADR for the take profit to be calculated over.

+**Stop loss type** This value cam be either *Constant* or *% ADR* or *None*.
+If you do not wish to use a stoploss, select None, and ignore the three indented parameters below it.
+IF you wish to use a set number of pips above or below the price of the opened order as the stoploss, select *Constant*.
+You must then set the indented **Constant** variable below to your desired number of pips. **% ADR** and **ADR: number of days** can be ignored in this case.
+If you wish to set your stoploss to a number of pips equal to a desired % of ADR, select *% ADR*.
+The indented **% ADR** variable must then be set to the % of the ADR that you would like to use, and the **ADR: number of days** variable must be set to the number of days you wish the % ADR for the stoploss to be calculated over.

+**if SL triggered, wait for direction change:** This variable is boolean, and can be set to *true* or *false*